If you’re like me, you often rely on a smartphone app to tune your guitar. It’s just so convenient and seems to work fine for the most part.

 The only issue you’d encounter with app tuners is external noise messing with the input signal, which you can solve by plugging your guitar into your phone.

-90% of players will use the standard tuning mode, but thankfully, good tuning apps give you a plethora of tunings to experiment and find new musical landscapes.
+90% of players will use the standard tuning mode, but thankfully, good tuning apps give you a plethora of tunings to experiment with and find new musical landscapes.